geordi/upr-course/faq/vscode.md

     ]
 }
 ```
-2. Open the C file and press F5.
+2. Open the C file and press F5 to start debugging.

-- Clicking on a column to the left of the line number will insert a breakpoint on the
-selected line (red circle).
-- During debug execution, the program will stop at the selected breakpoints.
-When the
-program is stopped, you can inspect the values of local variables and observe the function
-call stack.